s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 Note that the strictness implied by these two operations does not equal
-*complete* evaluation, however.
+*complete* evaluation.
 They only force to weak-head-normal-form (WHNF) meaning that evaluation
 is only forced until the outermost constructor in contrast to normal-form (NF) which stands
 for full evaluation.
 This means that if we were
 to evaluate some calculation `f (g (h (i x)))` embedded in some lazy tuple `(y, z)` to WHNF,
 `y` and `z` would not be touched as the evaluation stops at the tuple constructor (for more
-about constructors see the chapter on custom types.
+about constructors see the chapter on custom types).
 All the computations
-to get to that constructor however, are forced to be evaluated.
+that lead to this constructor however, are forced to be evaluated.
 Therefore, if we want
 to make the insides of a tuple strict, we would have to write something along the lines of

 ~~~~ {.haskell}